Small Furstenberg sets: Introduction

+This result, together with the results from \cite{mr10} mentioned above, shows that $\frac{1}{2}$ is sharp for the class $F_{\h_\gamma}$.
+In fact, for this family both inequalities in \eqref{eq:dim} are in fact the equality $\Phi(F_{\h_\gamma})=\frac{1}{2}$.

+In order to be able to obtain \eqref{eq:smallmain}, it is not enough to simply ``refine'' the construction of Wolff.
+He achieves the desired set by choosing a specific set as the fiber in each direction.
+This set is known to have the correct dimension.
+To be able to reach the zero dimensional case, we need to handle the delicate issue of choosing an analogue zero dimensional set on each fiber.
+The main difficulty lies in being able to handle \emph{simultaneously} Wolff's construction and the proof of the fact that the fiber satisfies the stronger condition of having positive measure for the correct dimension function.

 The paper is organized as follows.
-In \prettyref{sec:furs}, for a given $\alpha > 0$, we develop the main construction of small Furstenberg ${\alpha}$ sets, and obtain dimension estimates for the class $F_\alpha$, $\alpha>0$.
-In \prettyref{sec:gfurs} we first show that we can refine the argument of the previous section to include the zero-dimensional functions $\h_{\gamma}$ defined in \prettyref{eq:smallmain}.
-We then continue to improve on the construction given in \cite{mr10} to construct extremely small Furstenberg sets that contain 2 points in each direction and we look at the same problem from the point of view of Packing dimension and compare the very different behaviour. \prettyref{sec:fiber} is devoted to the proof of an important lemma regarding the size of zero dimensional fibers.
+In Section \ref{sec:furs}, for a given $\alpha > 0$, we carefully develop the main construction of small Furstenberg ${\alpha}$ sets, and obtain dimension estimates for the class $F_\alpha$, $\alpha>0$.
+In Section \ref{sec:gfurs} we show that we can modify the argument of the previous section to include the zero-dimensional functions $\h_{\gamma}$ defined in \eqref{eq:smallmain}.
+The key ingredient is a lemma on Diophantine approximation regarding the size of zero dimensional fibers proved in Section \ref{sec:fiber}.
+As usual, we will use the notation $A\lesssim B$ to indicate that there is a constant $C>0$ such that $A\le C B$, where the constant is independent of $A$ and $B$.
+By $A\sim B$ we mean that both $A\lesssim B$ and $B\lesssim A$ hold.